How Austin Startups Are Speeding Up App Success with Rapid Prototyping

 • Working UI built with React Native, Flutter, or Swift/Android layouts

-• Basic API mockups to represent backend behavior
+• Mock APIs to simulate backend behavior

 Low-Value Versions to Avoid: